SpringTree/jsonschema-to-typings/README.md

 ### Arrays
 JSON Schema allows arrays to define that they can only contain unique items and what the minimum and maximum item counts are.
 TypeScript interfaces only allow us to declare the Array and it's containing type.
-End result is that the extra validation requirements from the JSON Schema is lost
+End result is that the extra validation requirements from the JSON Schema are lost

 ### Formatters
-Formatter are interactive with JSON Schema validators.
-TypeScript declaration are just static type checks.
+Formatter are a runtime option for JSON Schema validators.
+TypeScript declarations are just static type checks at compile time.
 As such the default formatters and custom formatter can not be enforced or declared.

 ### Null type